 When you make a cup for yourself in the evening, brew enough for your Pug.
 Make sure that it’s not hot, and put some in a syringe after they are done eating.

-Use a tablespoon of green tea and put it on your dog’s teeth, focusing on your pooches back molars, where the tartar tends to build up the most.
+Use a tablespoon of peppermint tea and put it on your dog’s teeth, focusing on your pooches back molars, where the tartar tends to build up the most.
 Yes, Pugs can drink tea, as long as it doesn’t have any caffeine.

 Your Pug will love it, and it’s not only a great way to cleanse their teeth, but it acts as an antibacterial.
 It’s helping decrease the growth of the bacteria that is causing the bad smell.

 #6 Apple Cider Vinegar

 Great for dealing with gingivitis and bad breath, as well as other medicinal benefits.
 It won’t be harmful to your Pug when consumed.
 The downside is that your dog is not going to love the taste and it will be harder to get them to drink it.

 It’s an antibacterial that will help with inflammation.
 Use about a teaspoon and mix it with green tea.
 You’ll be using it as a flush, you’re not trying to get them to drink the tea.

 Apply it directly to their teeth using a syringe, and you can even rub it in by brushing their teeth with your fingers.

 #7 Carrots and Other Vegetables

 Some vegetables like carrots can help decrease the chunks of food left in their mouth.
 These vegetables will cause your dog to produce more saliva, which will help wash the food away and will help reduce the bacteria growth in your dog’s mouth.

 Make sure you’re feeding your dog these vegetables after they have eaten their food.
 Stick with vegetables that are good for them, such as carrots and apples.

 Choose vegetables that are abrasive to help get rid of loose food in their mouth.
 Avoid using vegetables that have protein, since protein is what causes the bad breath.